-Pat McHugh, Group Chief Executive, Lottery for Scientific Games, the operator of the PA Lottery’s online platform, told The Daily Item this shows states can offer online gambling while still having successful traditional Lottery sales.
+Pat McHugh, group chief executive, lottery, for Scientific Games, the operator of the PA Lottery’s online platform, told The Daily Item this shows that states can offer online gambling while still having successful traditional lottery sales.

-Lottery revenue benefits programs for older residents with property tax and rent rebate programs, prescription assistance, and Meals on Wheels.
+Lottery revenue benefits programs for older residents, such as property tax and rent rebate programs, prescription assistance and Meals on Wheels.

 Lottery fluctuations widespread